-Place the plastic bag containing the filled container into the small case and secure by applying pressure to each side.
+Place the filled universal tube into the rigid outer packaging and secure by applying pressure to each side.
 Place in the pre addressed envelope and make sure it is posted on the same day that the sample is collected.

 - The samples can be posted in a post box.
-There is no need for sending them via special or recorded delivery - Consent forms should be posted separately to the Brentwood office
+There is no need for sending them via special or recorded delivery. - Consent forms should be posted separately to the Brentwood office.